lucasm/findto/README.md

 - **Suggestions** — Get instant AI suggestions to help autocomplete terms as you type

-- **Privacy ranking** — See the privacy score of each search provider, know how much they are compromised with your data
+- **Privacy ranking** — See the privacy score of each search source, or how much your data are compromised

 - **Trends** — Trending topics, contents, events and places nearby you